kennysmithed/oels2020/oels_practical_wk7.md

 }
 ```

 `sound` is the name of the sound file (minus all the path info etc - the code will add that for me), `manipulated` is either `true` (use the 24ms VOT version) or `false` (use the normal version), and `target_image` and `foil_image` are the names of the target and foil picture (again, minus any path info).
-The function doesn't do anything fancy, and mainly just bundles this information we pass in into the correct format and returns that - however, it builds the full sound file name for us, and based on the value of `manipulated` it will either include "_man" at the end of the file name or not (rememeber, files with "_man" on the end are the manipulated audio versions).
+The function doesn't do anything fancy, and mainly just bundles this information we pass in into the correct format and returns that - however, it builds the full sound file name for us, and based on the value of `manipulated` it will either include "_man" at the end of the file name or not (remember, files with "_man" on the end are the manipulated audio versions).

 Here is how I use it to build my `selection_stim_list`: